leeper/designcourse/index.md

 | Basic Statistics | Tuesday Feb.
 23 |
 | Regression analysis | Tuesday Mar.
 8 |
 | Experimentation | Tuesday Mar.
 15 |

+## LT Reading Week Study Guide Assignment ##

+We will use LT reading week to prepare for the exam.
+As part of this, students will draft a "study guide" for the course and provide peer and self-assessments that evaluate and reflect on learning thus far.
+[Details of the assignment are available here](Assignments/StudyGuideAssignment.html).

 ## Assessment ##